solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment.md

     >  az containerapp show -n <aca-name> -g <resource-group-name>
     >  ```

 ## Deployment choices

 The following table summarizes the deployment choices available for the solution:

  Deployment type | Description | When to use
 --- | --- | ---
-[Standard](./deployment-standard.md) | Use the local development environment to deploy the solution to an Azure subscription. | Best suited for situations where the flexibility of a full development environment is required (e.g. to customize the solution) and a local development environment is available.
+[Standard](./deployment-standard.md) | Use your local development environment to deploy the solution to your Azure subscription. | Best suited for situations where you need the flexibility of a full development environment (e.g. to customize the solution) and you have a local development environment available.
-[Cloud Shell](./deployment-cloudshell.md) | Use Azure Cloud Shell to deploy the solution to an Azure subscription. | Best suited for quick deployment.
-An Azure subscription and a browser is required.
+[Cloud Shell](./deployment-cloudshell.md) | Use Azure Cloud Shell to deploy the solution to your Azure subscription. | Best suited for quick deployment.
+All you need is an Azure subscription and a browser.
 However, this does require additional setup steps.
 For more information see, [Prepare Cloud Shell Setup](./deployment-cloudshell-setup.md)
-[Azure VM](./deployment-azurevm.md) | Use an Azure VM to deploy the solution to an Azure subscription. | Best suited for situations where the flexibility of a full development environment is required (e.g. to customize the solution) but a local development environment is not available.
+[Azure VM](./deployment-azurevm.md) | Use an Azure VM to deploy the solution to your Azure subscription. | Best suited for situations where you need the flexibility of a full development environment (e.g. to customize the solution) but you don't have a local development environment available.
 The Azure VM deployment type requires additional setup steps.
-If involved in managing the infrastructure that enables Azure VM deployments for a team, see [Prepare Azure VM Setup](./deployment-azurevm-setup.md) for more information.
+If you are involved in managing the infrastructure that enables Azure VM deployments for your team, see [Prepare Azure VM Setup](./deployment-azurevm-setup.md) for more information.

 ## Deployment validation

-Use the steps below to validate that the solution deployed successfully.
+Use the steps below to validate that the solution was deployed successfully.

 Once the deployment script completes, the Application Insights `traces` query should display the following sequence of events:

 ![API initialization sequence of events](../img/initialization-trace.png)

-Next, review the multiple entries referring to the vectorization of the data imported into Cosmos DB:
+Next, you should be able to see multiple entries referring to the vectorization of the data that was imported into Cosmos DB:

 ![API vectorization sequence of events](../img/initialization-embedding.png)

-Finally, review the Cognitive Search index being populated with the vectorized data:
+Finally, you should be able to see the Cognitive Search index being populated with the vectorized data:

 ![Cognitive Search index populated with vectorized data](../img/initialization-vector-index.png)